sohail/hbridge/README.md

 - Two voltage regulators
 - Couple of resistors, to manage the flow of current at the base pin of NPN transistors

-Here's a link to a video about the working prototype of this H-Bridge electronic circuit...
+Following is a link to a video about the working prototype of this H-Bridge electronic circuit...

 [H-Bridge electronic circuit](https://www.youtube.com/watch?v=_cwA7jFTUsA&t=6s)